-A summary The Company has granted certain employees performance-based options to purchase shares of RSU activity for common stock.
+The Company has granted certain employees performance-based options to purchase shares of common stock.
 These options are subject to performance-based milestone vesting.
-During the nine months ended September 30, 2023 is March 31, 2024 and 2023, there were no shares that vested as follows: a result of performance milestone achievements.
-No share-based compensation expense related to these performance-based options was recognized during the three months ended March 31, 2024 and 2023, respectively.
+During the three and six months ended March 31, 2024 June 30, 2024 and 2023, there were no shares that vested as a result of performance milestone achievements.
+No share-based compensation expense related to these performance-based options was recognized during the three and six months ended March 31, 2024 June 30, 2024 and 2023, respectively.